 CBSE Class 10 Case Study Based Questions

 In board exams, students will find the questions based on assertion and reasoning.
 Also, there will be a few questions based on case studies.
-In that, a paragraph will be given, and then the MCQs questions based on it will be asked.
-For Mathematics subjects, there would be 5 case based sub-parts questions, and a student has to attempt 4 subpart questions.
+In that, a paragraph will be given, and then the MCQ questions based on it will be asked.
+For Mathematics subjects, there would be 5 case based sub-parts questions, wherein a student has to attempt 4 subpart questions.

 CBSE Class 12 Case Study Based Questions